What is the Opposite of Inference?

 Conclusion

 Inference is the bridge between raw observation and meaningful understanding.
-On the flip side, it is distinct from mere observation, deduction, or guesswork, yet it shares kinship with all of them.
-Practically speaking, by appreciating how inference operates—its reliance on evidence, its logical structure, and its interpretive power—we equip ourselves to read more critically, write more effectively, and reason more soundly.
-Whether we’re scientists parsing data, authors weaving subtext, or everyday decision‑makers navigating ambiguity, inference remains a cornerstone of human cognition.
+It is distinct from mere observation, deduction, or guesswork, yet it shares kinship with all of them.
+By appreciating how inference operates—its reliance on evidence, its logical structure, and its interpretive power—we equip ourselves to read more critically, write more effectively, and reason more soundly.
+Practically speaking, whether we’re scientists parsing data, authors weaving subtext, or everyday decision‑makers navigating ambiguity, inference remains a cornerstone of human cognition.
 Recognizing its strengths and limits empowers us to harness its potential while guarding against its pitfalls, ultimately leading to clearer communication and wiser conclusions.

 5. Inference in Everyday Contexts